parsasabetz/audiopro_essentia/README.md

 - **Flexible Output**: Choose between JSON and MessagePack formats
 - **Resource Efficient**: Optimized for large audio files with efficient multiprocessing
 - **Metadata Extraction**: Extract detailed audio metadata (e.g., duration, sample rate)
+- **File Validation**: Check for valid audio files before processing, with detailed error messages, allowing only for files up to 50MB in size.
+- **Partial Processing**: Analyze only a specific range of an audio file.
+Note that if only `start` is provided, the analysis will continue until the end of the file, similarly if only `end` is provided, the analysis will start from the beginning of the file.
 - **Batch Processing**: Process multiple files concurrently with error handling

 ## Project Structure